Phathdt/claude-proxy/docs/OAUTH_SETUP_GUIDE.md

 # OAuth Setup Guide - Step by Step

-This guide walks you through setting up OAuth authentication for Clove to access the Claude API.
+This guide walks you through setting up OAuth authentication for Claude Proxy to access the Claude API.

 ## Prerequisites

 1. **Claude OAuth Client ID** - Obtain from Claude/Anthropic
-2. **Running Clove Server** - Backend must be running
+2. **Running Claude Proxy Server** - Backend must be running
 3. **Browser** - To authorize with Claude

 ---